-There are other exceptions and exclusions, which is why it is so important to understand all the facts and the specific situation and consult with an attorney.
-Most consultations of this sort shouldn’t be too costly.
+There are other exceptions and exclusions, which is why it is so important to understand all the facts and the specific situation and consult with a startup lawyer.
+This type of consultation shouldn’t be too costly.

 It depends on the local laws, and also on the what your employment contract states.
 Some laws state that any ‘creation’ (for example you mobile app), created during and for, your employer, will be owned by your employer – unless agreed otherwise.
 Additionally, and even if such laws don’t apply, many employment contracts, and especially those in high-tech companies, might not permit you to work on other projects whilst being employed by them, and/or state (in your employment contract) that such work is an infringement of your employment agreement.
 Additionally, even if your employment contract doesn’t prevent you from working on other personal projects, it may state that the ownership rights to whatever you create, will be theirs (your current employer) – which is obviously something you want to avoid (which you can).
 There are some fairly easy ways to avoid this.
-Feel free to contact us for consult.
+If you are in doubt, it is best to contact a startup lawyer or a commercial lawyer and consult.